babasaraki/iandow.github.io/_posts/2016-08-26-How-to-debug-remote-spark-jobs-with-IntelliJ.md

 tags: [intellij, spark]
 ---

-Application developers often use debuggers to assist with application development and fix problems in their code.
-Typically, developers run and debug their applications locally on their workstation, however one of the challenges with developing big data applications is that they're designed to be run on a multi-node cluster.
-The presents a challenge for debugging because you have to attach a debugger to a process that's running on a remote machine.
-Fortunately, it's actually not that hard.
+Application developers often use debuggers to find and fix defects in their code.
+Attaching a debugger to running application is straightforward when the runtime is local on a laptop but its a bit trickier when that code runs on a remote server.
+To make matters worse, Big Data applications are designed to run in a distributed fashion across a multi-node cluster.
+This represents a challenge for debugging since you have to attach a debugger to a process that's running on multiple remote cluster nodes.
+Fortunately, for Apache Spark that's actually not that hard.

 My favorite IDE is IntelliJ.
 I use it to develop Spark applications that run on remote multi-node clusters.
 I configure maven to compile my application and all its dependencies into a single jar, then after I build my jar file I upload it to my remote cluster and run it like this: